htw-imi-showtime/showtime-website/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/features.md

 {{</gallery>}}

 {{<section title="Glue Gun">}}
-Another tool in our application is the glue gun.
-If you make use of it you are able to attach one object permanently to another.
+To set up the previously crafted pieces, the glue gun can be used to permanently attach objects.
-To fixate an object you have to take the glue gun, press the 'trigger' while shoving it above the preferred object and then stick it onto the other piece.
+Therefore the glue guns trigger has to be pressed while shoving it above the preferred object, which then can be sticked onto another piece.
 {{</section>}}

 {{<section title="Injury simulation">}}